-Typically when our client reaches the Palliative Care stage, our High Care Manager will recommend you ask your Doctor to make a referral to the Community Palliative Care Team to arrange for their invaluable palliative care and end of life care services.
+Typically when our client reaches the Palliative Care stage, our High Care Manager will recommend you ask your GP to make a referral to the Community Palliative Care Team to arrange for their invaluable palliative care and end of life care services.
 They are specialists in this area.
 It is their calling – day in, day out.

-The Community Palliative Care Registered Nurse follows the treatment plan set by the Community Palliative Doctor and provides any medications needed.
+The Community Palliative Care Registered Nurse follows the Treatment Plan set by the Community Palliative Doctor and provides any medications needed.
 Once upon a time Community Palliative Registered Nurses would visit to administer all medication as needed each day…but now there are so many people they need to visit, so instead they train up family on what needs to be done in between their visits.
 If the family doesn’t feel confident administering medication such as morphine then our Registered Nurses will.